hsankaran/preakness/README.md

 ### Test command examples

 #### iperf

+Replace with the private IP of one of the created test vms - check Azure console for the value.

 ```
 iperf3 -c 10.21.3.20 -i 2 -t 30 -M 1400 -P 1 -p 5201